 St Jerome’s Laneway Festival, Silo Park, Auckland 2015 - Stella Gardiner

 It’s hard to put on a music festival in New Zealand and maintain it for any significant length of time.
-One festival, however, that has bucked this trend has been St Jerome’s Laneway Festival, which through its 11 years so far, has become an essential part of Auckland’s summer music schedule and the home of everything indie, alternative, and unknown in the music world.
+One festival that has bucked this trend has been St Jerome’s Laneway Festival.
+Through its 11 years so far, Laneway has become an essential part of Auckland’s summer music schedule and the home of everything indie, alternative, and unknown in the music world.

 Origins